Drug Possession in San Diego

 PC 1000 is a way for first time drug offenders to avoid going to jail and from incurring a criminal record.
 Let’s say that a person without a criminal record is charged with possession of drugs but not with the intent to sell or manufacture.
 That person, under PC 1000 may plead guilty to possession and attend a four month class that meets once a week instead of spending time in jail.
 Once that person has successfully completed the class and 18 months have passed without another criminal arrest or conviction, and all fees associated with the case have been paid, the court dismisses the original case.

 Prop 36 is for people who have incurred new charges for drug possession or use offenses that do not qualify for PC 1000.
-However, in order for a person to qualify for Prop 36, he or she cannot be charged with the sale, manufacture, or any other non-drug crimes at the same time.
+However, in order for a person to qualify for Prop 36, he or she cannot be charged with the sale, manufacturing, or any other non-drug crimes at the same time.
 However, offenders can be excluded from consideration under Prop 36 if they have a prior conviction for a serious or violent felony (a “strike”), unless they have served their prison time and have been out of prison for five years with no felony convictions or misdemeanor convictions involving violence.
 It is important to note that for people who are currently on probation can use Prop 36 if the violation of probation allegation itself qualifies for Prop 36.